driveto/falsehoods-about-cars/README.md

 #### Car consumtion is measured in either metric (l/100km) or imperial (mpg) units

 Nope.
-There are electric cars with kWh/100km and hydrogen powered cards with kg/100km.
+There are electric cars with kWh/100km and hydrogen powered cars with kg/100km.

 #### Car height is one value